litstack/litstack/docs/docs/deeper/package.md

 # Package Development

-Packages can extend the functionality and the Fjord interface.
+Packages can extend the functionality and the admin interface.
 You can use them to integrate your own Vue components into the application or extend existing components.

 ## Setup

-For Fjord to be able to discover your package it must be specified in the composer.json as follows:
+For the application to be able to discover your package it must be specified in the composer.json as follows:

 ```json
 {